Valliammai-Subramanian/Valliammai-Subramanian.github.io/_portfolio/VB.md

 ### Lecture 4
 Get a better understanding about Object Embedding and Linking as (i) How it works? (ii) OLE Container Control and resizing the container (iii) Embedded Objects and (iv) Automation Objects with the lecture.

-Contents are being added in tages.
+Contents are being added in stages.
 Check back later for more updates.
 {: .notice--warning}